preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

 ## Disabling Cloud Foundry and Application via the public ALB
 {: #disable-public-alb}
+Public access to both Cloud Foundry APIs and applications is disabled upon disabling the public ALB.
+You will not be able to restore access without both network connectivity to the private VPC subnets and the DNS updates described below.
+{: note}
 There are two steps to disabling the public ALB.
 First, disable the ALB itself.
 1. Retrieve the ID of your public alb by running `ibmcloud ks alb ls --cluster <cluster name>`.
 From the same command ouput, be sure to note the load balancer hostname for the private alb, which you will need later.
 2. Disable the public alb: `ibmcloud ks alb configure vpc-classic --alb-id <alb id> --disable-deployment`.

-Public access to both Cloud Foundry APIs and applications is disabled upon disabling the public ALB.
-You will not be able to restore access without both network connectivity to the private VPC subnets and the DNS updates described below.
-{: note}

 3. Set up your internal DNS to redirect the cluster ingress domain (which will cover both the Cloud Foundry APIs and hosted applications) to the private alb load balancer hostname, which you should have retrieved in step 1.
 You can rerun the same command if you did not note it down.
 If you have administrative control over your enterprise's DNS servers, then either configure or have configured the nameserver delegation for your cluster ingress domain (which you can retrieve with `ibmcloud ks cluster get --cluster <cluster name>`) so that a nameserver you control is authoritative for the domain.
-Then you can simply add a wildcard CNAME record in the domain file like this:
+Then you can simply add a wildcard CNAME record in the domain file to alias any host under your cluster ingress domain to the private load balancer hostname.

-    * IN CNAME <private lb hostname>

 Other methods (such as distributing host files and the like) can also be made to work, depending on how your organization handles DNS.